 Tabled in Parliament Date:

-In December 2015, the Attorney-General asked the Commission to provide recommendations for modernising the Adoption Act 1984 and the Adoption Regulations 2008.
+In December 2015, the Attorney-General asked the Commission to provide recommendations for adoption law reform, including modernising the Adoption Act 1984.
 Under the terms of reference, the Commission was asked to ensure the child’s best interests and rights while considering:

 - Eligibility to adopt and the application process

 The Commission was not asked to examine adoption laws and practices that existed before the Adoption Act 1984; nor to review the law regarding inter-country adoption programs, nor to consider adoptions by same-sex couples or contact statements.

 The Commission’s review of the current Act was completed in February and tabled in Parliament on 7 June 2017.
 The Commission made 88 recommendations to modernise the Act and ensure that the best interests of the child are the paramount consideration.
 The main recommendation was that Victoria needs a new Adoption Act.

 - Adopted people should be able to get integrated birth certificates that have the names of their natural parents and their adoptive parents